 Uncle Dennis' Cactus Collection (Fall of 2006)

-The photo above is our greenhouse in Cape Carteret, Carteret County, NC where the cacti thrived and constantly reminded us of Dennis and his love for the plants.
-They all bloomed, it was then that we realized why Dennis loved caring for them.
+Shortly after Uncle Dennis' death in 2006, we became the custodians of his extensive cactus collection, which often sparked discussions about our family roots, including the Fitzgerald surname origins and the Jarrell family history.
+The photo above shows our greenhouse in Cape Carteret, Carteret County, NC, where the cacti thrived and constantly reminded us of Dennis and his love for the plants.
+They all bloomed beautifully, and it was then that we realized why Dennis loved caring for them, much like our passion for Quinn genealogy research.

 World War Two Veteran